Red-hot Flames take down Wild again 5-1 for 12th win in 13

 Marcus Foligno put Minnesota on the board in the second period, but Calgary wasted no time answering.
 Lindholm fired a one-timer from the slot to make it 3-1 just 21 seconds after Foligno’s goal.

+It was the timeliness of the goals that proved big for Calgary.
+Tkachuk’s goal in the first two minutes set the tone.
+Lindholm’s response to Foligno’s goal squashed any momentum for the Wild and cut the home fans’ celebration short.

+“It is deflating for sure and usually when a road team does it to a home team it can take the wind out of the sails a little bit,” Foligno said.

-Toffoli netted his 14th only 33 seconds into the third with a power-play goal to make it 4-1.
-Toffoli redirected a shot from Gaudreau.
+Toffoli netted his 14th only 33 seconds into the third with a power-play goal to make it 4-1 when he redirected a shot from Gaudreau.

 Talbot stopped 22 shots for the Wild, who outshot the Flames 33-27.